MainTitleHeader

 In the MF and MU districts, the development bonus and number of reserved units required to attain that bonus vary by the location of the development under the City's Market Value Analysis (MVA) Categories.
 Properties in A, B, and C categories are required to serve families at lower income levels than properties in G, H, and I categories.
 The percent of reserved units is related to the amount of the bonus requested, and the income ranges depend on the MVA category.
 In planned development districts (PDs), the bonus and the reserved units vary by district.

-The Department of Housing & Neighborhood Revitalization presented an overview of the mixed income housing incentives to the Housing and Homlessness Solutions (HHS) Committee on January 25, 2021.
-To learn more about the MIHDB Program please watch the video below, or view the full HHS Council Committee meeting on the Dallas City News Network.
+The Department of Housing & Neighborhood Revitalization presented an update of the mixed income housing incentives and the new fee in lieu option to the Housing and Homelessness Solutions (HHS) Committee on October 24, 2022.
+To learn more about the MIHDB program, please view the full HHS City Council Committee meeting on the Dallas City News Network.

 Eligibility Requirements: